5 College Application Mistakes to Avoid

 (Note that deadlines may change marginally from year-to-year, so be always sure to verify.)

 Different schools have different policies for reporting standardized test scores.
 Some allow you to self-report (on your Common App), while others require official scores to be sent via the testing agency.
-Many top schools also require SAT Subject Test scores (check out our article all about this).
 So be sure to check the website of each college you’re applying to for its specific testing policy.

 AND DON’T DO SO LAST MINUTE!
 The College Board typically takes a week to send over score reports.
 If you find out the day before the deadline that a school requires official test scores, you’ll be too late to send them in on time!